 Shadow Warrior 2

-But while none of that makes for a great single-player experience, it does make for a decent co-op experience.
+But while none of that makes for a great single-player experience, it does make for a fun co-op experience.
 You and your friends can drop in and out of the generated levels at will, slaughtering thousands of demons together and generally not caring one whit about the overarching story.

 Keep Talking and Nobody Explodes

-Like Portal 2, Keep Talking and Nobody Explodes is either the best or worst test of a relationship.
+Like Portal 2, Keep Talking and Nobody Explodes ($15 on Steam) is either the best or worst test of a relationship.
 Originally designed for virtual reality, the game mimics the bomb-defusing scene in any goofy action film—you know, the “do I cut the red wire or the green wire?” type.
 One player has to describe the bomb they see on-screen, while the other flips through a book of schematics to try and figure out how to defuse it.

 It’s tense, frustrating, and (when you succeed) incredibly rewarding.
 Just make sure to take a break before you say anything you’ll regret.

 Reports of Payday 2’s death were greatly exaggerated.
 Two or three years ago I was ready to write Payday 2 off this list thanks to some not-so-great decisions on Overkill’s part—ill-received microtransactions, an increasingly frustrated community, et cetera.
 But then Overkill bought back the rights to Payday 2 and brought it in-house, killing the microtransactions.
 Then it basically killed the abundant DLC too, packaging Payday 2 into one huge “Ultimate Edition” bundle with everything included for $45 on Steam.